Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 `M115 B120`

-The status of the acceleromteter and Inductive probe is listed at the end of the report.
+The status of the accelerometer and Inductive probe is listed at the end of the report.

-## SZP and acclerometer calibration and use
+## SZP and accelerometer calibration and use

 SZP - [Scanning Z Probe calibration](/User_manual/Tuning/scanning_z_probe_calibration)